What’s a picture of a stuffed shark doing in a classic car column?

 When Mitchell was out of his office on a long business trip they secretly took the shark off the wall and repainted it in the car’s colour scheme.

-Mitchell is supposed to have been exceptionally pleased on his return to see they had “matched” the colours and never cottoned on to the trick they had played.
+The designer is supposed to have been exceptionally pleased on his return to see they had “matched” the colours and never cottoned on to the trick they had played.

 True story?
 Who knows.